Sausage making: Curing salts

 Making dry sausages involves curing salts, which contain sodium nitrite and sodium nitrate.
 Nitrites are used for all types of sausages and are the most common.
 Nitrates are used only in the preparation of the cured dry style of sausages.
 Over a period of time the nitrates are converted into nitrites by endogenous or added bacteria.
+Nitrite is commonly added to sausages to speed up the curing of meat and also impart an attractive colour while having no effect on the growth of the Clostridium botulinum bacteria which causes botulism.
+Some traditional and artisanal producers avoid nitrites.

 The human digestive system manufactures nitrites, which is thought to be what prevents botulism, which would thrive in the anaerobic conditions and temperature range of the digestive system (gut).

 Cured meat products typically contain less than 40 ppm nitrites.

 Potassium nitrite and potassium nitrate additions allow the production of sausages with lower levels of sodium.
 When using the potassium form, it is necessary to include other ingredients to mask the bitter flavours it imparts.
 Old recipes use saltpetre which is not recommended.
 The primary reason is that often these old recipes contain many times more curing ingredients than are appropriate.
 Modern techniques are readily available and do a much better job.

 In the sausage industry the nitrites and nitrates are pre-formulated into products called Prague powder #1 and Prague powder #2.
 Prague powder #1 contains 6.25% sodium nitrite and 93.75% sodium chloride and is used for the preparation of all cured meats and sausages other than the dry type.
 Prague powder #2 contains 1 ounce of sodium nitrite (6.25%) and 0.64 ounces sodium nitrate (4.0%) per pound of finished product (the remaining 14.36 ounces is sodium chloride) and is used for the preparation of cured dry sausages.
 Prague powder #2 should never be used on any product that will be fried at high temperature (e.g. bacon) because of the resulting formation of nitrosamines.